Joaquin Miller: Early years and family

-While Miller was a young boy, probably between 1850 and 1852, his family moved to Oregon and settled in the Willamette Valley, establishing a farm in what would become Lane County.

 As a young man, he moved to northern California during the California Gold Rush years, and had a variety of adventures, including spending a year living in a Native American village, and being wounded in a battle with Native Americans.
 A number of his popular works, Life Amongst the Modocs, An Elk Hunt, and The Battle of Castle Crags, draw on these experiences.
 He was wounded in the cheek and neck with an arrow during this latter battle, recuperating at the Gold Rush-era mining town of Portuguese Flat.

 Wanderings and early writings

 He accompanied William Walker on the latter's 1855 filibustering expedition to Nicaragua.
 In the spring of 1857, Miller took part in an expedition against the Pit River Tribe after they killed a white man on Pit River.
 Years later, he claimed that he had sided with the Native Americans and was run out of town for it.
-He was widely rumored to have married an Indian woman, possibly a Wintu princess who nursed him back to health after he was wounded by Modocs, and to have fathered with her a daughter named Cali-Shasta, or "Lily of the Shasta."
+He was widely rumored to have married an Indian woman, possibly a Wintu woman who nursed him back to health after he was wounded by Modocs, and to have fathered with her a daughter named Cali-Shasta, or "Lily of the Shasta."
 Although Miller soon left the area to pursue other adventures, in the 1870s he sought out Cali-Shasta, then in her teens, and took her to San Francisco to be educated by his friend Ina Coolbrith.
 Contemporaries believed that Miller's "Indian wife" was the woman later kidnapped by Modocs and held in captivity for some years until rescued by a man named Jim Brock (whom she married), but when "Amanda Brock" died in 1909, Miller denied news reports describing his supposed romance with her.
 He credited her with saving his life, but said she had always been a platonic friend.

-Spending a short time in the mining camps of northern Idaho, Miller found his way to Canyon City, Oregon by 1864 where he was elected the third Judge of Grant County.
+Spending a short time in the mining camps of northern Idaho, Miller found his way to Canyon City, Oregon by 1864, where he was elected the third Judge of Grant County.
 His old cabin in Canyon City is still standing.

 Miller's exploits included a variety of occupations: mining-camp cook (who came down with scurvy from only eating what he cooked), lawyer and a judge, newspaper writer, Pony Express rider, and horse thief.
-On July 10, 1859, Miller was caught stealing a horse gelding valued at $80, a saddle worth $15, and other items.
+On July 10, 1859, Miller was caught stealing a gelding valued at $80, a saddle worth $15, and other items.
 He was jailed briefly in Shasta County for the crime, and various accounts give other incidents of his repeating this crime in California and Oregon.